 Yes, a UK Expat living in China can obtain a buy-to-let mortgage for a property in the UK.
 However, there are specific considerations and requirements that need to be taken into account:

-Professional Advice: It’s advisable for Expats to seek advice from mortgage brokers or financial advisors who specialise in Expat mortgages.
-They can assist in finding suitable lenders and navigating the application process.
+It’s advisable for Expats to seek advice from mortgage brokers such as Mortgage Lane who specialise in Expat mortgages.
+We can assist in finding suitable lenders and navigating the application process.

 An interest only Expat mortgage is a mortgage, where you will only repay the interest on the principle amount borrowed.
 This can be useful for investors on buy to let mortgages, whereby they build this into their cashflow.
 However, for residential mortgages it requires more planning as “sale of security” isn’t so much of a widely accepted exit strategy for mortgages on primary residence.